 His hair’s blond almost, cut short, not a crew cut, just short with a little wave in front.
 He’s just short of 6 feet, not a lot taller than me.
 Crystal blue eyes, he’s got crystal blue eyes.

 Wishing I’d said.

 "It's none of your business!"

 "I go to San Jose State in the morning.
-You know, the college, its downtown, near Norte Dame, I'll give you a ride in my car in the morning."
+You know, the college, its downtown, near Norte Dame, I'll give you a ride in my car tomorrow morning."